MicroEJ/docs/VEEPortingGuide/vgImage.rst

 However, the RAW image data must be copied into a byte-addressable memory to use it.
 No data is stored in the Java heap: the image data should be copied into the MicroUI image heap.
-The implementation is responsible for the image's cycle life: allocation and release (already implemented in the :ref:`section_vg_cco`).
+The implementation is responsible for the image's lifecycle: allocation and release (already implemented in the :ref:`section_vg_cco`).

 Filtered Image
 --------------

 MicroVG provides the API `VectorImage.filterImage()`_ to decline an image in another image using a 4x5 color matrix.
-The resulted image is a copy of the original image (plus color transformation) stored in the MicroUI images heap.
+The resulting image is a copy of the original image (plus color transformation) stored in the MicroUI images heap.
-The implementation is responsible for the image's cycle life: allocation and release (already implemented in the :ref:`section_vg_cco`).
+The implementation is responsible for the image's lifecycle: allocation and release (already implemented in the :ref:`section_vg_cco`).

 Buffered Vector Image
 =====================